self-xdsd/self-docs/projectmanager.md

 * ``Register`` -- an Issue or PR can be registered as a Task with a comment containing the word **"register"**.
 Any Contributor can give this command.

 The precedence of the commands is the same as the above order.
 For example, if a comment contains both **"hello"** and **"deregister"**, it will be unerstood as a ``Hello`` command.

+## Timers

+Besides listening to Webhooks and Issue Comments, the PM runs a few jobs regularly:

+* The PM will review **new Issues/PRs every 10 minutes** and assign them to contributors.
+* The PM will review the **assigned Tasks every 6 hours** and invoice them if their respective Issues/PRs are closed.
+ This is also the time when the PM will look for another assignee if the Issue/PR is still open and the deadline is passed.
+* The PM will try to pay all active Invoices once a week, on Monday.